-We close international admissions for students residing outside of the US on December 1st for spring admission, and June 15th for fall admission.
+International admissions for students residing outside of the US closes on December 1st for spring admission, and June 15th for fall admission.
 Please note that these deadlines are not applicable to international students residing within the US at the time of admission.

 Prospective international students for whom English is not the native language, and any applicant whose undergraduate degree is from a country where English is not the main language of instruction are required to demonstrate English Language Proficiency.
 Review the chart below for methods of demonstrating language proficiency.
 NOTE: Individual departments may require a score higher than the minimum acceptable score, so students should consult their departments.

 English Proficiency may be demonstrated by providing evidence of meeting one of these criteria:

 Conditional Admission for applicants with limited English Proficiency

 In the event that you are offered admission having only demonstrated a marginal level of English Language Proficiency, you will be required to sit for a placement exam upon arrival at SUNY New Paltz.
 The exam may include: